supermerill/FreePySCAD/README.md

 You can't work in FreeCAD because don't like wasting your time moving the mouse and clicking?
 FreePySCAD is for you!

 note: it's in an alpha stage right now.
 You can use it but some things may not work as advertised.
+Tested against 0.17.
 ## How it work
 FreePySCAD is a python library for FreeCAD to let user write their code in a text editor and see the result after a "compilation" process, like OpenSCAD but in FreeCAD.
 To install the library, clone the github repository into the "FreeCAD X.xx/mod" directory